Who Wrote This? The Key to Zero-Shot LLM-Generated Text Detection Is GECScore: Experiment

-\paragraph{Dataset} Following the methodology of DetectGPT~\cite{DBLP:conf/icml/Mitchell0KMF23}, we curated a dataset of human-written texts from various daily domains and typical LLMs use cases, excluding SQuAD \cite{DBLP:conf/emnlp/RajpurkarZLL16} for the brevity of its text samples.
-Specifically, XSum \cite{DBLP:conf/emnlp/NarayanCL18} was selected to exemplify news writing, while Writing Prompts \cite{DBLP:conf/acl/LewisDF18} served to illustrate creative writing.
-We extracted a balanced corpus comprising 500 samples from each domain, maintaining a minimum threshold of 300 words per sample to ensure substantial content for analysis.
-The baseline models employed in our study align with those utilized in DetectGPT \cite{DBLP:conf/icml/Mitchell0KMF23}, and we have extended our evaluation to include the SOTA PaLM2 \cite{DBLP:journals/corr/abs-2305-10403}, thereby reinforcing the robustness of our proposed method.
-Comprehensive details of our dataset are delineated in Appendix \ref{sec:dataset_settings}.
+Following the methodology of DetectGPT~\cite{DBLP:conf/icml/Mitchell0KMF23}, we curated a dataset of human-written texts from various daily domains and typical LLM use cases, excluding SQuAD \cite{DBLP:conf/emnlp/RajpurkarZLL16} for the brevity of its text samples.
+Specifically, we selected XSum \cite{DBLP:conf/emnlp/NarayanCL18} to represent news writing, which typically exhibits a concise and formal writing style, and Writing Prompts \cite{DBLP:conf/acl/LewisDF18} to represent creative writing, which typically features less structured narratives and a less formal style.
+We extracted a balanced corpus comprising 500 samples from each domain, maintaining a minimum threshold of 300 words per sample to ensure reliable detection and substantial content for analysis.
+We use advanced generative models including GPT-3.5- turbo~\cite{blog2022chatgpt}, PaLM-2-bison~\cite{blog2023palm}, GPT-4o~\cite{blog2024gpt4o}, Claude-3.5-Sonnet~\cite{blog2024claude3.5}, and Llama-3-70B~\cite{blog2024llama3} to verify the effectiveness of our proposed method.
+Comprehensive details of our dataset are listed in Appendix \ref{sec:dataset_settings}.